 Facilities for disabled passengers travelling through the airport include lifts, TDD phones and fully accessible toilets.
 The inter-terminal shuttle and Flyer Route bus are wheelchair-accessible.
 Disabled parking is available in all terminal car parks.

-Car hire companies serving San Diego International Airport include: Advantage, Alamo, Ace, A1 Rent a Car, Avis, Budget, Dollar, Enterprise, Fox, Hertz, Midway, National, Pacific, Payless, Thrifty and Travcar, which all have nearby off-airport facilities served by shuttles.
+Car hire companies serving San Diego International Airport are numerous, including: Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, Sixt and Thrifty, as well as a whole host of local operators.
+All have nearby off-airport facilities served by shuttles.
 Travellers can use the courtesy phones provided to request shuttle transport to the car rental company of their choice.